qiime2/docs/source/tutorials/sample-classifier.rst

 1. The input samples are randomly split into a ``training`` set and a ``test`` set.
 The test set is held out until the end of the pipeline, allowing us to test accuracy on a set of samples that was not used for model training.
 The fraction of input samples to include in the test set is adjusted with the ``--p-test-size`` parameter.

 2. We train the learning model using the training set samples.
 The model is trained to predict a specific ``target`` value for each sample (contained in a metadata column) based on the feature data associated with that sample.
-A range of different learning models can be selected using the ``estimator`` parameter; more details on individual estimators can be found in the `scikit-learn documentation`_.
+A range of different estimators can be selected using the ``estimator`` parameter; more details on individual estimators can be found in the `scikit-learn documentation`_ (not sure which to choose?
+See the `estimator selection flowchart`_).

 3. K-fold `cross-validation`_ is performed during automatic feature selection and parameter optimization steps to tune the model.
 Five-fold cross-validation is performed by default, and this value can be adjusted using the ``--p-cv`` parameter.